 November 5/6: End of Season Campout

 In 2017, the Roanoke Outside Foundation partnered with Big Brothers Big Sisters (now a branch of TAP) to create the Outdoor Explorers Program.
 This program provided children ages 8-10 in underrepresented communities access to the outdoors through activities and mentorship.
 Roanoke Parks and Recreation participated in providing activities for this program and wanted to expand it.
 In order to continue giving these kids a chance to interact with the important outdoor resources the region offers the Outdoor Adventure Club was created in late 2018.
 This program aimed to give 11-13 year old youths the opportunity to expand their skillset and experience the joys of nature and outdoor recreation.
 Grant funded for our first three years, as we enter our fourth year the OAC will be receiving sustained funding through the City.
 This successful fiscal step forward allows us to dedicate more time, energy, and resources to expanding the program and focusing on our participants and less time searching for grant funding.

-Interested in becoming a mentor for the Outdoor Adventure Club?
-Mentors, or “bigs,” are paired with a child from an underserved community and have opportunities to participate in group outdoor activities together once a month for a year.
-Activities start in September, but the application process starts now.
-To apply to become a mentor, please visit http://www.bigslittles.org/volunteer/roanoke/.
+Love the outdoors?
+Interested in making an impact in a child’s life?
+Become a mentor for the Outdoor Adventure Club!
+Mentors are paired with a child from the community and will have opportunities to participate in group outdoor activities together once a month.
+Gear will be provided by Roanoke Parks and Recreation, so you as a mentor can focus on making a positive impact on your mentee’s life.
+Activities start in April, but the application process starts now.

 For more specific questions about the program, please contact Matt Allenbaugh at firstname.lastname@example.org or Susan Herndon-Powell at email@example.com.